tksh164/aumid-stopgap-tools/README.md

 ```

 - `-te`: The window title text exact matching mode.
 Use the text specified as `WindowTitle` to identify the target window.
-- `AppUserModelID`: The [Application User Model ID](https://learn.microsoft.com/en-us/windows/win32/shell/appids) to set to the target window.
-The windows that have the same Application User Model ID are grouped in the taskbar.
+- `AppUserModelID`: The AppUserModelID to set to the target window.
+The windows that have the same AppUserModelID are grouped on the taskbar.
+See [AppUserModelID form](#appusermodelid-form) for details.

-    The Application User Model ID should has the following [form](https://learn.microsoft.com/en-us/windows/win32/shell/appids#how-to-form-an-application-defined-appusermodelid).
-It can have no more than 128 characters and cannot contain spaces.
-Each section should be pascal-cased. `CompanyName` and `ProductName` should always be used, while the `SubProduct` and `VersionInformation` portions are optional.

-    ```
-    CompanyName.ProductName[.SubProduct[.VersionInformation]]
-    ```

 - `WindowTitle`: The exact window title text to use to find the target window.
 - `TargetToOpen`: The target to open by shell such as executable files (`.exe`), document files, addresses, etc.
 - `ParametersForTargetToOpen` (optional): The parameters for the target to open by shell.